-Learn the basics of horticulture with this short course.
+Learn the basics of horticulture with this nationally accredited course.
 Perfect for those wanting a taste of horticulture before completing a full qualification, home gardeners or outdoor professionals who want to expand their knowledge and skills.

 Who Is This Course For

-This course is for students looking to gain the skills for work within the Horticulture industry.
+This course is for students looking to gain the skills for work in the Horticulture industry.

 - Work Health and Safety

 Students who graduate from this course may continue their studies by enrolling in AHC20416 Certificate II in Horticulture.

 This course is being offered under the Adult and Community Education Community Services Obligation (ACE) Program.
 This funding has been designed to support people who experience barriers to training and employment.
 To determine your eligibility for the ACE Program Click here